Bill Goldberg: Early life

-William Scott Goldberg was born into a Reform Jewish family in Tulsa, Oklahoma, on December 27, 1966, the son of classical violinist Ethel and OB-GYN Jed Goldberg.
-He is of Russian-Jewish and Romanian-Jewish descent, with his Romanian great-grandfather having relocated to the U.S. from Bucharest through Ellis Island.
+William Scott Goldberg was born on December 27, 1966 in Tulsa, Oklahoma into a Reform Jewish family, the son of classical violinist, Ethel and OB-GYN, Jed Goldberg.
+He is of Russian-Jewish and Romanian-Jewish descent, with his Romanian-born great-grandfather having relocated to the U.S. from Bucharest through Ellis Island.
 His father was a graduate of both Harvard and Johns Hopkins University.
 His parents later divorced, and his father died in late 2006.
 His mother breeds flowers and created an award-winning hybrid orchid in 2000, which she named after Goldberg.
-His brother, Michael, later became the owner of a music club in Aspen, Colorado.
-Goldberg had his bar mitzvah at Temple Israel in Tulsa, and attended Tulsa Edison High School.
-He acquired a love for football early in his life and, due to his large stature, began working as a nightclub bouncer at the age of 16.
+He has two brothers.
+Goldberg had his Bar Mitzvah at Temple Israel, a Reform synagogue in his hometown.
+He attended Tulsa Edison High School.
+He acquired a love for football early in his life, and due to his large stature, began working as a nightclub bouncer at the age of 16.